sochi/clickhouse-driver/docs/types.rst

 String column is encoded/decoded using UTF-8 encoding.

-Strings column can be returned without decoding.
+String column can be returned without decoding.
 Return values are `bytes`:

     .. code-block:: python